To be eligible for DHE, you must meet disability, income, and residency requirements.

 - You participate in the 421a or 421b exemption program for your primary residence.
 You aren't eligible to apply for personal property exemptions until the 421a or 421b exemptions expire.
 If your exemption is expiring, you can ask to have the exemption revoked and the personal exemption applied instead.

 You must have a disability, defined as physical or mental impairment not due to use of alcohol or illegal drugs.
 If you co-own your property with a spouse or sibling, only one of you needs to have a disability.
 For other co-ownerships, all owners must have a disability.

 Whether or not they live on the property, the total combined income (amount filed on the Federal Income Tax Return) of all owners and their spouses must be $58,399 or less.
 If you need help understanding what should be included as income, you should refer to the application instructions or contact a licensed tax professional.

-The property must be the primary residence of all disabled owners and their spouses, siblings, and registered domestic partners.
+The property must be the primary residence of all disabled owners and their spouses and siblings.
 If an owner or spouse resides elsewhere, the property may still be eligible if that owner is living full-time in a residential healthcare facility or is absent due to divorce, legal separation, or abandonment.

 A primary residence is the dwelling unit in which the owner actually lives and maintains a continuous and physical presence.
 This means you must live there most of the year and it must be the address where you are registered to vote.

 Life Estates, Trusts, and LLCs

 If you hold a life estate in the property, only the person with the life estate is the owner for DHE exemption eligibility purposes.
 The owner with the life estate must complete the application.
 Eligibility will be based on their income and if they meet all eligibility requirements.
 You must submit proof of income and a copy of the life estate with the application.